-QUICK TIPS SITE PLANNERS
+QUICK TIPS | SITE PLANNERS

-- West-facing windows should be minimized. - Deciduous trees are preferred for winter solar gains. - Take advantage of prevailing breezes from lakes, the ocean, or other geographical features. - Properly grade your development to take water away from structures. - Use sustainable site and landscaping practices.
+- Lots facing north or south are preferred to manage heat gain from the sun, so position streets to run east and west. - Preserve trees for shade and cooler air. - Take advantage of prevailing breezes from lakes, the ocean, or other geographical features. - Properly grade your development to take water away from structures. - Use sustainable site and landscaping practices.